Fair Abstractive Summarization of Diverse Perspectives: Introduction

-In this work, we present the first study that systematically defines, quantifies, and benchmarks fairness in abstractive summarization using large language models in a wide range of domains and topics.
-First, we define fair abstractive summarization that takes into consideration a social attribute, such as gender, and aim to generate summaries that are ``fair'' with respect to this attribute.
-We curate a benchmark \fairdata (Table~\ref{tab:fairsumm_data}) by unifying and cleaning six existing datasets in domains where unfair summarization is a significant issue including healthcare, politics, restaurant, product, law, and policy, which covers social attributes of gender, party, sentiment, rating, and speaker.
+In this work, we present the first study that systematically \textit{defines}, \textit{quantifies}, and \textit{benchmarks} the fairness of abstractive summarization using large language models in a wide range of domains and topics.
+First, we define our task of fair abstractive summarization as generating summaries that are fair with respect to a social attribute that can take different values, such as the sentiment attribute with positive/negative values.
+We curate a benchmark \fairdata (Table~\ref{tab:fairsumm_data}) by unifying and cleaning six existing datasets in domains where fairness is a critical issue including healthcare, politics, restaurant, product, law, and policy, which covers social attributes of gender, party, sentiment, rating, and speaker.
 The fairness of the summary on these attributes greatly influences the information and even the opinions of the readers.
-Next, we quantify fairness in abstractive summarization as a distribution alignment of the generated summary and the source text.
-The distribution is calculated by ratios of tokens written by different groups of people (e.g. tweets written by male/female).
-According to the definition, we propose several metrics to evaluate fairness, including Binary Unfair Rate (BUR) which measures the overall fairness in abstractive summarization by counting the number of fair summaries in the whole dataset, Unfair Error Rate (UER) which measures the distance between generated summaries and source text by computing how target distribution differs from source's.
-Third, we benchmark fairness in abstractive summarization.
-We conduct a comprehensive evaluation of five main-stream LLMs, including GPTs (text-davinci-003, gpt-turbo-3.5, gpt-4), Alpaca, and Claude on \fairdata.
+Next, we quantify fairness in abstractive summarization as a distribution alignment between the generated summary and the source text.
+The distribution is calculated by ratios of semantic units of different social attribute values.
+According to the definition, we propose several metrics to evaluate fairness, including Binary Unfair Rate (BUR) which determines unfair summaries by checking if any social attribute value is under-represented, Unfair Error Rate (UER) which measures the distance between the generated summary and the source text in terms of their social attribute value distributions.
+Third, we benchmark fairness in abstractive summarization by using \fairdata to conduct a comprehensive evaluation of nine main-stream LLMs, including GPT (text-davinci-003~\citep{Brown2020gpt3}, gpt-turbo-3.5~\citep{Ouyang2022instructgpt}, gpt-4~\citep{openai2023gpt4}), LLaMA (Alpaca~\citep{alpaca}, llama2-chat-7/13/70B~\citep{touvron2023llama}), PaLM 2~\citep{anil2023palm} (text-bison@001), and Claude~\citep{claude} (claude-instant-1).